jason-nguessan/Security-Blob-Validator/README.md

 In real life, the containers would have already existed.
 From then on we would use python to iterate through all the containers.

-The next step here would be to use main.py to read the blob file's content.
+The next step here would be to use main.py to read the blob file's content, and link the results to [Azure Test plans](https://azure.microsoft.com/en-us/services/devops/test-plans/).

-I suspect the algorithm would take O(n2) , or optimally O(n log n).
+I suspect the Computation would take O(n2), or optimally O(n log n).

 ![Alt Text](./.attachments/time_complexity.png)